By: Megan McGurk

 When a man’s agenda involves sex, conversation usually takes a back seat, or reduces to a minimum.
 On the beach, though, Ed tries to draw Ellie out, to prolong talk because he’s interested in what she says.
-He tells her that she’s harder to open than a clam, and that she’s as closed as one of the clams they dug up.
+He tells her that she’s harder to open than a clam, and later, that she’s as closed as one of the clams they dug up.
 He sneaks a kiss while taking her home in his motorbike sidecar.
-One kiss and she’s gobsmacked.
+One kiss and she’s hooked.
 What began on the beach syncs when their lips touch.
 He’s ruined everything.
-She ditches the tomboy costume and next emerges from the ramshackle house in full womanly array, following him to the Blue Bell nightspot to compete with the cannery gals for his attention.
+Afterward, Ellie ditches the tomboy costume and next emerges from the ramshackle house in full womanly array, following him to the Blue Bell nightspot to compete with the cannery gals for his attention.

 Ginger’s Ellie throws caution under a bus.
 While telling a massive whopper about being kicked out of the house for declaring her love for him, she asks for kisses and then lets him think she’ll jump from the pier if he rejects her.
 Ellie finds him so desirable that she claims homelessness and pretends to consider death her only option—that’s how much she liked Ed’s kisses.
 Without finesse or experience, she hurtles full speed into his arms.
 Viewers know she’ll have hell to pay for insisting they marry.
-In the meantime, Ginger looks adorable in a polka dot uniform installed behind the lunch counter.
-She commands centre stage with ‘repartee’ about their bad food, weak coffee but free bicarb for customers.
+In the honeymoon phase, Ginger looks adorable in a polka dot uniform installed behind the lunch counter.
+She commands centre stage with ‘repartee’ about their bad food, weak coffee, and free bicarb for customers.
 Even better, viewers witness Joel McCrea admire her rapid-fire retorts and cutting remarks.
 He’s content to be an audience for his hilarious wife.
 Business is hopping, thanks to the sass mouth dame in charge.

 I almost hesitate to mention what happens once reality confronts the honeymooners.
 As Gramp points out, Ed didn’t marry Ellie’s family and if you look far enough into anyone’s family tree you’re sure to find a horse thief.
 But when Ed meets the family for dinner, with a menu that includes a soggy carton of takeaway chow mein and a store-bought cake, the table’s set for a feast of family dysfunction.
 Ellie’s mother Mamie Adams (Marjorie Rambeau) makes the best of life with a feckless, drunken husband through sex work to pay rent.
-Gin-soaked patriarch Homer (Miles Mander), busts in the house bladdered, looking suitable for an autopsy table, and assumes that McCrea has money burning a hole in his pocket.
+Gin-soaked patriarch Homer (Miles Mander), busts in the house bladdered, looking only suitable for an autopsy table, and assumes that McCrea has money burning a hole in his pocket.
 Granny rates as a sour hellcat.
 Sexually precocious Honeybell raises further alarm.
 It’s all a bit much for Ed to digest, along with proof that Ellie wasn’t put on the street by a family who would be there after one week of bad luck.